 Learner's Licence Applications

-A learner's licence is valid for 24 months.
+A learner's licence is valid for two years.

 For more information contact:

 When you've made your appointment and received your test date, make sure you get to the venue on time.

 Once you have your learner’s licence, you may drive the type of vehicle that your licence is valid for, but you need to have a licensed driver with you at all times.

 Your learner’s licence will be valid for two years.

 Call or visit your local traffic department to get information about the application process.

 These facility categories: